pwildfe1/featherGenerator/README.md

 * The further a barb is along its stem the thinner its initial radius

 * The smaller the inital radius the shorter the barb is likely to be

+## NOTES:

+* To turn the feathers into 3D.
+Change the default option threeD in the Barb class to True